Luucwa/documentation/content/applications/hr/payroll/payslips.rst

 data, or click :guilabel:`Discard` to delete the entry.

 .. note::
-   Saving the entry is not required in order to compute the sheet, although it is considered best practice to do so.
+   Saving the entry is not required to compute the sheet, although it is considered best practice to do so.
 The :guilabel:`Compute Sheet` button can be clicked without first saving the payslip.
-Doing so will save the entry *and* compute the sheet.
+   Doing so saves the entry *and* compute the sheet.

 Click the :guilabel:`Compute Sheet` button to register all the information, and have the :guilabel:`Salary Computation` tab populated.
 If any modifications need to